 - Speaking of horseradish, go for a quality product (keeping with the Irish theme here, from Ireland if you can get it).

-- Whatever you do, when baking, place the skillet on top of a baking sheet to catch any sauce that may bubble over.
+- When baking, place the skillet on top of a baking sheet to catch any sauce that may bubble over.

 - If you prefer less potatoes on top, I suggest cutting the potato portion of the recipe (and it’s components) by about a quarter.
 You do you, right?